Praxis

 Examples

-The repository includes four complete examples:
+The repository includes multiple complete examples:

 1. Hero E-Commerce (src/examples/hero-ecommerce)

-NEW!
 Comprehensive example demonstrating all Praxis features in a single application:

 • Authentication with session management